-- (b) Applicability.
-This Section 315.1 applies to all 100 Percent Affordable Housing Bonus

-Projects that meet the requirements described in Section 206.4. - (c) Design Review.
-The Planning Department shall review and evaluate all physical aspects of a 100 Percent Affordable Housing Bonus Project as follows. - (1) The Planning Director may, consistent with the Affordable Housing Bonus Program

-Design Guidelines and any other applicable design guidelines, make minor modifications to a project to reduce the impacts of a 100 Percent Affordable Housing Bonus Project on surrounding buildings.

-The Planning Director may also apply the standards of Section 261.1 to bonus floors for all projects on narrow streets and alleys in order to ensure that these streets do not become overshadowed, including potential upper story setbacks, and special consideration for the southern side of East-West streets, and Mid-block passages, as long as such setbacks do not result in a smaller number of residential units. - (2) As set forth in subsection (d) below, the Planning Director may also grant minor exceptions to the provisions of this Code.
-However, such exceptions should only be granted to allow building mass to appropriately shift to respond to surrounding context, and only when such modifications do not substantially reduce or increase the overall building envelope permitted by the Program under Section 206.4.
-All modifications and exceptions should be consistent with the Affordable Housing Bonus Program Design Guidelines and any other applicable design guidelines.
-In case of a conflict with other applicable design guidelines, the Affordable Housing Bonus Program Design Guidelines shall prevail. - (3) The Planning Director may require these or other modifications or conditions in order to achieve the objectives and policies of the Affordable Housing Bonus Program or the purposes of this Code.
-This review shall be limited to design issues including the following: - (A) whether the bulk and massing of the building is consistent with the Affordable Housing Bonus Design Guidelines.
+1 (b) Applicability.
+This Section 315.1 applies to all 100 Percent Affordable Housing Bonus 2 Projects that meet the requirements described in Section 206.4.
+3 (c) Design Review.
+The Planning Department shall review and evaluate all physical aspects of 4 a 100 Percent Affordable Housing Bonus Project as follows.
+5 (1) The Planning Director may, consistent with the Affordable Housing Bonus Program 6 Design Guidelines and any other applicable design guidelines, make minor modifications to a project 7 to reduce the impacts of a 100 Percent Affordable Housing Bonus Project on surrounding buildings.
+8 The Planning Director may also apply the standards of Section 261.1 to bonus floors for all projects or 9 narrow streets and alleys in order to ensure that these streets do not become overshadowed, including 10 potential upper story setbacks, and special consideration for the southern side of East-West streets, and 11 Mid-block passages, as long as such setbacks do not result in a smaller number of residential units.
+12 (2) As set forth in subsection (d) below, the Planning Director may also grant minor 13 exceptions to the provisions of this Code.
+However, such exceptions should only be granted to allow 14 building mass to appropriately shift to respond to surrounding context, and only when such 15 modifications do not substantially reduce or increase the overall building envelope permitted by the 16 Program under Section 206.4.
+All modifications and exceptions should be consistent with the 17 Affordable Housing Bonus Program Design Guidelines and any other applicable design guidelines.
+In 18 case of a conflict with other applicable design guidelines, the Affordable Housing Bonus Program 19 Design Guidelines shall prevail.
+20 (3) The Planning Director may require these or other modifications or conditions in 21 order to achieve the objectives and policies of the Affordable Housing Bonus Program or the purposes 22 of this Code.
+This review shall be limited to design issues including the following: 23 (A) whether the bulk and massing of the building is consistent with the 24 Affordable Housing Bonus Design Guidelines.